SingleID/web-plugin/README.md

 You are free to ask the set "1" with or without https.

-In order to ask for the other set you MUST USE SSL for both form.php and plugin.php
+In order to retrieve any other set you MUST USE SSL for both form.php and plugin.php

 ---